mike-weiner/pinet/README.md

 - Input `sudo systemctl status prometheus` and press `Enter`.
   - If things were successful, after running `sudo systemctl status prometheus` you should see output that tells you that the `prometheus` services is `ACTIVE`.

-**Anytime that you make changes to `~/prometheus/prometheus.yml`, you will want to restart your Prometheus service so the changes get picked up.
+**Anytime that you make changes to `~/prometheus/prometheus.yml` config file, you will want to restart your Prometheus service so the changes get picked up.
 To do this, you can run `sudo systemctl restart prometheus`.**

 ### Viewing the Web Interface for Prometheus